 This read-only field contains the corresponding steady flow for the selected scenario.

 This section allows the user to define the flow regime to be computed by the HEC-RAS steady flow analysis engine.
+In addition, the computational log file can be created from this section.

 - Subcritical flow: This option requires only downstream boundary conditions.
 By default, this option is selected.